Ordinary76/AnalystProjects/README.md

 # AnalystProjects
 Here you can find projects done during education in Yandex.
+Searching for a job Data Analyst.
 Totally you can find 3 of them:
 1) Analysis of banking loss of clients;
 2) Analysis of company income losses and formuling tips to change situation;
 3) A/B test results.
 Checking results, formulating tips for the company.